TetraWeb/docker/php/README.md

 # PHP for CI

+PHP Docker images for continuous integration and running tests.
+These images were created for using with Gitlab CI.
+Although they can be used with any automated testing system or as standalone services.

+Images do not have `VOLUME` directories since fresh version of sources is supposed to be downloaded into image each time before running tests

 These images are built from [Docker official php images](https://registry.hub.docker.com/_/php/), but additionally include:

  - External extensions: redis, mongo.
 Disabled by default: opcache, xdebug (Opcache is compiled as core extension in PHP 5.5+)